Keșco: In Moldavia

-Siret river, Panka region, Mihona river valley and founded Lucavăţ, which was all owned by Luca, member of the family.
-The family is said to be, along with the House of Dragoș, an oldest in this region.
+Sereth river, Panka region, Mihodra river valley and founded Lucavăţ, which was all owned by Luca, member of the family.
+The family is said to be, along with the House of Dragoș, the oldest in this region.
 Luca's sons Stan and Șerbco were knights at the court of Prince Alexander I of Moldavia.
-He officially confirmed their family possessions of Lucavăţ, Panka and Mihona with hereditary rights for their descendants by the document of February 16, 1428.
+He officially confirmed their family possessions of Lucavăţ, Panka with Mihodra with hereditary rights for their descendants by the document of February 16, 1428.

 The church of Lucavăţ became first seat of Bishopric of Rădăuți, with its pastor, by proclamation of Prince Stephen the Great of Moldavia became its first Bishop on March 15, 1490.
 Prince Alexandru Lăpușneanu of Moldavia, grandson of Prince Alexander "the Good", not only confirmed the legality of the certificate issued by his grandfather on May 7, 1565, but also subsequently transferred to the family the co-ownership of a large number of villages in northern Moldova which expanded the land they owned.
 Later, during 17th century, brothers Vasile, Nicolae and Constantin Căzăcescul were again officially confirmed ownership of all their expanded possessions by Prince Illias III of Moldavia on March 12, 1667.